 Gains on equity portfolios are used to boost policyholder yields in periods when bond yields are too low.
-A fall in equity prices would deprive the Company of this flexibility and could even reduce our ability to pay guaranteed yields.
+A fall in equity prices would deprive CNP Assurances group of this flexibility and could even reduce our ability to pay guaranteed yields.

-The private equity portfolio also exposes the Company to liquidity risk (see section C4).
-As well as the price risk, the Company is also exposed to equity market volatility risk, although this is not identified in the Solvency II standard formula.
+The private equity portfolio also exposes CNP Assurances group to liquidity risk (see section C4).
+As well as the price risk, the Group is also exposed to equity market volatility risk, although this is not identified in the Solvency II standard formula.